opulo-inc/docs/docs/semi-assembly-3-1/index.md

 ### Assembly Video

 We have an instructional video that walks you through the process of assembling your LumenPnP.
-This video is just to help visualize how parts go together; you'll still need this guide to complete your build.
+This video is just to help visualize how parts go together; you'll still need this guide to complete your build. **This video is for an older version of the machine**, with V-Slot rollers instead of linear rails.
+There will definitely be differences between what you see in the video and what you have in your box.
+Reference the written documentation before the video if you're unsure.

 You can find the video embedded below:

 <div class="video-wrapper">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ugixh3Ngr5E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>